Creative Writing - Script Writing

 Grading options: A-F (default), P-NP, audit

-Focuses on writing and submitting theater and film scripts for class discussion and analysis.
+Focuses on writing and submitting theatre and film scripts for class discussion and analysis.
 Studies established writers for techniques, structures, and styles.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
+Audit available.

-- Demonstrate an understanding of proper formatting and the ability to prepare a script for production (such as the Student One - Act Play Festival, held annually in the spring).
+- Demonstrate an understanding of proper formatting and the ability to prepare a script for production.

 Outcome Assessment Strategies